-If you are an active real estate flipper or wholesaler then you are more than likely subject to the self-employment tax (15.3%).
+If you are an active real estate flipper or wholesaler, you are more than likely subject to the self-employment tax (15.3%).
 Read on to discover how you can save thousands on your tax bill by electing to be taxed as an S Corp.

 Creating an S-Corp, or an LLC taxed as an S-Corp allows you to hire yourself as a W-2 employee and split your earnings between salary and distributions.